Nale: You—you were gone for four hours!

 - Played for Drama in The Feelings We All Must Endure, when Asuna Yagi is revealed to have an extreme case of sex addiction, craving it pretty much every waking moment (Word of God even says that she is an Embodiment of Vice for Lust).
 It is what ultimately ruins her relationship with her long-time girlfriend, and they break up despite still being very much in love with each other.

 - Tamura from Bokura no Hentai is a teenage boy who is depicted as overly sexual.
-It started out with erotic dreams of him as a nyphomaniac woman.
-It turns out his dreams were caused by Repressed Memories of being being abused by an older neighbor boy while crossdressing.
+It started out with erotic dreams of him as a nymphomaniac woman.
+It turns out his dreams were caused by Repressed Memories of being abused by an older neighbor boy while crossdressing.
 After Tamura broke off his sexual relationship with an abusive senpai, he began having casual sex with men and tries to bed with all the designated-male-at-birth characters.
 Even as an adult he's shown to still be this way but he isn't happy with it.

 - Maken-ki!: By her own admission, Love Espada is always in heat and willing to let anyone f*ck her.
 Chapter 111 illustrates the extent of her carnality by allowing the apparitions in the Lust Swamp to sexually assault her, but her own lusts proves too great even for them.
-The apparitions only manage to last a few minutes before dissapating, leaving Espada wanting for more.
+The apparitions only manage to last a few minutes before dissipating, leaving Espada wanting for more.